 - Result from other activities (VAR-rwo);

 - Income from work for account and risk of a company (VAR-dga).

 It is clear that the VAR was a fairly easy way to get started as a freelancer.
-Nowadays it is still easy to start as a freelancer, but there are more things that have to be arranged in order to be able to show that he / she operates as a self-employed person.
+Nowadays it is still easy to start as a freelancer, but more things have to be arranged to be able to show that he/she operates as a self-employed person.
 For example, it is now expected that, among other things, as a self-employed person:

 - Is demonstrably independent (own website, business cards, etc.);

 The way to this system was pretty difficult, but eventually it has become clearer what the IRS expects from third parties (intermediaries, brokers, etc.), clients and freelancers.